What is microvascular free flap surgery?

 Skin consists of multiple layers of cells.
 The epidermis is the external layer that contains the skin cells.
 The dermis is deep to the epidermis and contains blood vessels, lymphatics and nerves.

-Causes of skin wounds include traumatic accidents, skin tumor removal (marked with black circle in photo), radiation burns, thermal burns, and chemical burns.
+Causes of skin wounds include traumatic accidents, skin tumor removal, radiation burns, thermal burns and chemical burns.
 When a dog or cat sustains a large wound to the body, many systems are affected.
 Water, electrolytes and proteins are lost through large wounds.
 If these imbalances are not dealt with soon after the injury, dehydration, electrolyte imbalances and low blood pressure may cause death.
 In addition, bacteria can invade into the body via the wound and result in a life-threatening infection in the blood.

 The treatment of choice for your pet’s wound is a microvascular free flap.
 This procedure is complex and requires specialized training and equipment to successfully perform this procedure.